Land of Rugs™

 Create a Glow

 In the depths of winter there isn’t much in the way of natural light, so create your own lighting scheme.
 Layering lighting is the best way to ensure you meet all your needs, enabling you to choose between low-level light for the evening, or bright task lighting for the daytime.
-A good ceiling light (preferably with a dimmer) can be paired with task lamps and a few other smaller lamps around the room.
+A good ceiling light (preferably with a dimmer) can be paired with floor lamps and a few other smaller lamps around the room.

 Pair Up Textures